Recruitment and redundancy outlook

 Redundancy, when a clear and fair process is followed, is a fair dismissal.
 People professionals are often the people who have to ‘handle a redundancy’.

-While the need for a formal written redundancy policy is not law, there are legal requirements for an employer to be able to provide suitable evidence if the dismissal leads to an unfair dismissal claim, and where the proposed redundancy pool is for 20 employees or more at a ‘single establishment’ (in this case, collective consultation rules start).
+While there is no legal requirement to have a formal written redundancy policy, an employer will need to be able to provide suitable evidence to show that they have met the relevant legal requirements if the dismissal leads to an unfair dismissal claim, and where the proposed redundancy pool is for 20 employees or more at a ‘single establishment’ (in this case, collective consultation rules start).
+A written policy or procedure which guides the redundancy process may therefore assist an employer to avoid successful tribunal claims.

 Affiliate membership offers instant access to CIPD resources without the need for assessments or study, or explore your options to become a professional member of the CIPD to demonstrate your commitment to the world of work.